AlexSischin/BankDepositPredictor/ANALYSIS.md

 right with 70.3% chance.
 Also, it has sensitivity of 45.2% which means that if some client will subscribe a deposit if proposed, the model will detect him with probability of 45.2%.
 One-hot, probability and linear probability - all the encodings performed equally.
 Adding polynomial combinations of features didn't improve results.
 Overfitting wasn't detected as well.
-Therefore, we can propose that linear regression model may be not the best choice for this task.
+Therefore, we should try some other machine learning algorythm - for example a neural network must perform better since we have a lot of data.
 Sadly, picking the best model is not the goal of this project.
 Nevertheless, this model does a pretty good job finding clients that would subscribe a term deposit (70.3% precision) among large list of clients.
 If a bank can reach out only a limited number of clients, this model can improve their marketing efficiency several times.
 And actually, the precision and sensitivity are a trade-off depending on the picked